wagtail/Willow/docs/installation.rst

 HEIC and AVIF support
 ^^^^^^^^^^^^^^^^^^^^^

-When using Pillow, you need to install ``pillow-heif`` for AVIF and HEIC support:
+When using Pillow, you need to install ``pillow-heif`` for HEIC support:

 .. code-block:: shell